vsrinivas/fuchsia/zircon/docs/debugging/tips.md

 ## Generating debug info

-There are several make variables used to control the generation of debug info.
+There are several GN build arguments used to control the generation of debug info.

-### GLOBAL_DEBUGFLAGS
+### `symbol_level`

-GLOBAL\_DEBUGFLAGS specifies level of debug info to generate.
+`symbol_level` specifies level of debug info to generate.
-The default is -g.
+The default is `-g3`.
-A useful value for getting less debug info usable in backtraces is -g1.
+A useful value for getting less debug info usable in backtraces is `symbol_level = 1`.

 ### BOOTFS_DEBUG_MODULES